Emre Guler: Background

 Guler was born in Sydney, New South Wales, Australia, and is of Turkish descent.

 He played his junior rugby league for the Mascot Jets.

 Playing career

 2017

-In 2017 Guler represented the NSW Under 20s and the Junior Kangaroos.
+In 2017, Guler represented the NSW Under 20s and the Junior Kangaroos.

 2018

 In round 23 of the 2018 NRL season, Guler made his first grade debut for Canberra against the Sydney Roosters at Canberra Stadium.

 2019

 Guler made 11 appearances for Canberra in the 2019 NRL season as the club reached the grand final for the first time in 25 years.
-Guler played from the bench in the club's 2019 NRL Grand Final defeat against the Sydney Roosters at ANZ Stadium.
+Guler played from the bench in the club's 2019 NRL Grand Final defeat against the Sydney Roosters at Stadium Australia.

 On 7 October 2019, Guler was named on the bench for the U23 Junior Australian side.

 2020

 Guler scored his first try in the top grade in round 1 of the 2020 NRL season as Canberra defeated the Gold Coast 24-6.

 Guler was limited to only eight appearances for Canberra in the 2020 NRL season.
 He played no part in the club's finals campaign as they reached the preliminary final but were defeated by Melbourne.